Bellinzona: Sport

 The football club AC Bellinzona play in the Swiss Challenge League.
 Their stadium is the Stadio Comunale.

 GDT Bellinzona, the hockey team, plays in the Swiss 1.
 Liga.

 The female basketball team (Pallacanestro Bellinzona) plays in the National League A.

-The floorball team (Ticino Unihockey) plays in the National league B since some years.
+The floorball team (Ticino Unihockey) has played in the National League B for some years.

 The light athletics society (GAB Bellinzona) organises every year a meeting called "Galà dei Castelli" (literally: Castles's gala), with a lot of world-famous athletes and the best Swiss athletes.

 Heritage sites of national significance

 Bellinzona is home to twelve buildings or areas that are listed as Swiss heritage site of national significance.
 Additionally, it is home to the UNESCO World Heritage Site of the Three Castles of Bellinzona.
 The merger on 2 April 2017 added seven additional buildings or sites.
 The entire old town of Bellinzona, along with the villages of Moleno and Preonzo, is listed on the Inventory of Swiss Heritage Sites.

 In addition to the Three Castles and the town walls, the medieval and early modern town is included on the list.
 Three religious buildings, the Church of S. Maria delle Grazie, the Collegiata dei Ss.
 Pietro e Stefano and the Church of S. Biagio a Ravecchiai, are on the list.
 The Cantonal Archives, Bagno Pubblico, the secondary school (Scuola media) on via Lavizzari 28 and the Teatro sociale are the rest of the buildings on the list.